 Staff gave patients clear information to help them make informed choices about their treatment.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+The dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.

-The practice's information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

 The dentist described to us the methods they used to help patients understand treatment options discussed.
-These included for example study models and X-ray images of the tooth being examined or treated and shown to the patient/ relative to help them better understand the diagnosis and treatment.
+These included for example photographs, study models, videos, X-ray images and an intra-oral camera.
+The intra-oral cameras and microscope with a camera enabled photographs and videos to be taken of the tooth being examined or treated and shown to the patient or relative to help them better understand the diagnosis and treatment.

-Are services responsive to people's needs? (for example, to feedback?)
+Are services responsive to people's needs?

+(for example, to feedback?)